marcellbarsony/notes/programming/c/08-Strings/01-String-variables.md

 char s[] = "Hello, world!"; // Set size automatically
 ```

-We can use either array or pointer notation to access characters or loop over
+Either array or pointer notation can be used to access characters or to loop
+over them
 ```c
 #include <stdio.h>